On Courant and Pleijel theorems for sub-Riemannian Laplacians: Introduction

+Here $\mathcal W(\R^n)$ is a certain explicit constant, depending only on $n$.
+The second ingredient is the Faber--Krahn inequality, which gives the following lower bound on the lowest eigenvalue $\lambda_1(-\Delta^\Omega)$ of the operator $-\Delta^\Omega$:

-where $B_1$ is the ball of unit volume\footnote{Later on, we will write $C^{\rm FK}(\R^n)=\lambda_1(-\Delta^{B_1})$.
-For an expression of this constant in terms of Bessel functions see \eqref{eq:isofkexplicit} below.}.
-One can combine these ingredients to obtain equation \eqref{eq:pleijelintro} with
+The constant $C^{\rm FK}(\R^n)$ is equal to the first Dirichlet eigenvalue on a ball of unit volume; for an expression of this constant in terms of Bessel functions see \eqref{eq:isofkexplicit} below.
+Pleijel's proof combines these two ingredients and leads to the inequality \eqref{eq:pleijelintro} with